merely-useful/py-rse/index.md

 # Learning Objectives {#objectives}

-This appendix lays out the learning objectives for each set of lessons, and is intended to help instructors who want to use this curriculum.
+This appendix lists the learning objectives for each chapter, and is intended to help instructors who want to use this curriculum.

 <!-- Used `bin/list-keypoints-objectives.R` to create this list -->